-But precisely the opposite is true of several other muscle groups in the body.
-Just as anatomy happens to facilitate strong tension on the hamstrings with convenient and powerful leverage — applicable simply by leaning forward — many muscles just happen to not allow full elongation and/or conveniently applicable and powerful leverage.
-There are several muscles that you cannot even stretch, let alone tear, not matter how hard you try.
+But the opposite is true of several other muscle groups in the body.
+Just as anatomy facilitates strong tension on the hamstrings with convenient and powerful leverage — applicable simply by leaning forward — many muscles just do not allow full elongation and/or conveniently applicable and powerful leverage.
+There are several muscles that you can barely stretch at all, let alone tear, no matter how hard you try.

 The most straightforward example of an un-stretchable muscle is the thick shin muscle.
-Yes, your shin has a muscle — the tibialis anterior (the meat in the meaty part of the shin).
+Yes, your shin has a muscle — the tibialis anterior, the meat in the meaty part of the shin.

 The tibialis anterior muscle lifts the foot.
 It is elongated by pointing the toe like a ballerina, technically called “plantarflexion” of the talocrural (ankle) joint.
 However, the ankle joint only goes so far in that direction — its range of motion is strictly limited by the shape and arrangement of the ankle bones.
-There’s minimal variation in this limit from person to person — even a Cirque du Soleil contortionist can only plantarflex so much.
+There’s minimal variation in this limit from person to person — even a Cirque du Soleil contortionist can only plantarflex so far.2

-Short of breaking your ankle, there is just no way to plantarflex enough to stretch your tibialis anterior3 At maximum plantarflexion, the tibialis anterior muscle is not really “stretched” — it is mildly elongated.
+Short of breaking your ankle, there is no way to plantarflex enough to stretch your tibialis anterior3 At maximum plantarflexion, the tibialis anterior muscle is not really “stretched” — it is mildly elongated.
 It is certainly longer than it is when it is contracted, but it is not being subjected to strong tensile force.
 It cannot be satisfyingly stretched!

 Tough luck.
 You can’t stretch your tibialis anterior.
 It’s biomechanical destiny.